andrewjscott/pands-problem-sheet/README.md

 > .o zletrv pu o wr cu h

 ### Solution
+First the user is asked to input a string which is stored to a variable.
+Each character in a string has a corresponding numberical value, with the first character 0, second character 1, etc. Slicing a string is done by using square brackets followed by the number corresponding to the start point, end point, and steps of the slicing with each number seperated by colons, ie [slicing start point:slicing end point:steps taken while slicing] [5].

+If the slicing start and end points are left blank, python assumes these values to correspond to the beginning and end of the string
+If the steps is left out copletely pythons continues with steps as a value of 1 by default.
+A minus value for steps means the string is sliced in reverse.
+So in this code, the values for the start and end point are left blank to include the entire string, while the steps is set to -2, which starts the slicing in reverse and only insludes every second letter.

+Using slicing in this manner, the user entered string can be manipulated and output in the manner requested in the task outline.

 ## Weekly Task 3 - collatz
 > Write a program that asks the user to input any positive integer and outputs the successive values of the following calculation.